LiamJCates/Programming-Notes/Java/SyntaxSemanticsNotes/Values/PrimitiveTypes.md

 This is called a widening conversion.

-Conversions that don't incur information loss (such as short to int or float to double) are always legal.
+Widening conversions, those that increase in data type rank, don't incur information loss (such as short to int or float to double) and are always legal.
 Values of type char can be converted to int.
 All integer types can be converted to float or double, even though some of the conversions (such as long to double) lose precision.

 Casting
-The cast operator lets you manually convert a value, even if it means that a narrowing conversion will take place.
+The cast operator lets you manually convert a value, even if it means that information loss will take place, a narrowing conversion.
 Cast operators are unary operators that appear as a data type name enclosed in a set of parentheses.
-The operator precedes the value being converted.
+These operators precede the value being converted.

 All other conversions require a cast: double x = 10.0 / 3.0; / / sets x to 3.3333333333333335